amcnett/demo/README.md

 # demo
 Demo for CIT 160
-Your Name:
+Your Name: BOB
-Your Favorite Color:
+Your Favorite Color: BLUE